Nucleo H533RE

 Flashing

-Board is configured to be flashed using west STM32CubeProgrammer runner.
-Installation of STM32CubeProgrammer is then required to flash the board.
+The board is configured to be flashed using west STM32CubeProgrammer runner, so its installation is required.

-For pyocd additional target information needs to be installed.
-This can be done by executing the following commands.
+For pyOCD, additional target information needs to be installed which can be done by executing the following commands:

 $ pyocd pack --update